katanemo/katanemo-aaa/samples/ehr-service/README.md

 # Overview
-The follwing project contains a sample Serverless EHR SaaS service that uses Katanemo's fully featured identity and fine-grained authorization service for privacy and collobration features.
+The follwing project contains a sample Serverless EHR SaaS service that uses Katanemo's fully featured identity and fine-grained authorization service for privacy and collaboration features.

 The high-level architecture below captures AWS infrastructure resources of our service, and Katanemo's authorization components deployed alongside our application.